ReznoRMichael/hollow-knight-completion-check/README.md

 ## Version History

-* Upcoming:
+* v1.2.0 2021-02-23:

-  — Bosses and Warrior Dreams required for opening Pantheons 1-4 are now marked with P1, P2, P3 or P4.
+  — Bosses and Warrior Dreams required for opening Pantheons 1-4 are now prefixed with P1, P2, P3 or P4.
 They are also sorted accordingly.

   — **Game Completion Essentials** additions:
   ✅ P1 Massive Moss Charger
   ✅ P1 Soul Warrior
   ✅ P2 Crystal Guardian